 I really enjoy the protocol given by Arbonne, because they have a really good system established that I have done personally with great success (even if you don’t buy anything it’s a very helpful roadmap, with a really good support system).

-It’s a good starting point for many people because they do see the results fast and usually the motivation to keep going.
+It’s a good starting point for many people because they do see the results fast and then usually the motivation to keep going.
 Even if you maintain an 80/20 approach after the 30 days, you can still maintain very good progress.

 Since elimination diets can be a lot to do at once, my suggestions: